inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

     # The default is "pynpm:NPMPackage" but may change in a future major version
     WEBPACKEXT_NPM_PKG_CLS = "pynpm:NPMPackage"
     ```

-### Optionally lock your JS dependencies

-With either, pnpm or npm, you can now optionally lock your Javascript dependencies.
-Like the lock file used to freeze Python dependencies to a deterministic set, the
-generated lock file will let you deterministically set your Javascript dependencies.
-Finally, reproducible Javascript builds!

-Generate the lockfile with `invenio-cli assets lock` and commit at the project root the resulting:

-- `pnpm-lock.yaml` and `package.json` if using pnpm
-- `package-lock.json` and `package.json` if using npm

-Re-run `assets lock` whenever your JavaScript dependencies change.

-!!! info "Building production Docker images"

-    - Ensure the image has Node.js ≥18.12 and `pnpm` installed if using a custom image and pnpm (the `inveniosoftware/almalinux:1` base image ships Node 16, so switch its `nodejs` module stream to `22` and install `pnpm` via `npm install -g pnpm@<version>`).
-    - For best layer-cache reuse, have in its own layer, fed only by `package.json` + `pnpm-lock.yaml`/`package-lock.json`, placed above any layer that copies frequently-changing source.
-        * for pnpm: `RUN pnpm install --frozen-lockfile --shamefully-hoist`
-        * for npm: `RUN npm ci`

 ## Switch from webpack to Rspack